-San Francisco one of few US cities with marijuana lounges
+San Francisco embraces Amsterdam-style marijuana lounges

 “There’s nothing like this in Jersey,” said grinning Atlantic City resident Rick Thompson, getting high with his cousins in San Francisco.

-In fact, there’s nothing like the Barbary Coast lounge almost anywhere in the United States, a conundrum confronting many marijuana enthusiasts who are finding it increasingly easy to buy pot but harder to find legal places to smoke it.
+In fact, there’s nothing like the Barbary Coast lounge almost anywhere in the United States, a conundrum confronting many marijuana enthusiasts who find it increasingly easy to buy pot but harder to find legal places to smoke it.

 Only California permits marijuana smoking at marijuana retailers with specially designed lounges.
 But it also allows cities to ban those kids of shops.